c12yptonic/ctf-writeups/ctfs/csaw21.md

 ```

 This gives us a string **`Cbxrzba Anzrf`**.
 Well this can be the answer to the question, but I had doubts as it was not a
 readable string.
-Still I did try it out as there were not negative points for attempts.
+Still I did try it out as there were no negative points for attempts.
 Indeed my doubts were right and
 it did not accept this as an answer.

 At this point I was exhausted and almost gave up even though I did try a lot to think through it and almost burried myself